Suke-go/emgdevice/README.md

 cmake --build build
 ```

+### Building the GUI

+If ImGui and ImPlot are present (see [Installing dependencies](#installing-dependencies)),
+the main executable will include the graphical interface automatically when
+built with the commands above.

 ### Building with Visual Studio

 On Windows you can generate a Visual Studio solution using the provided